erik/alexandra/README.md

     if name:
         return alexandra.respond(
-            text='You are %s, of course!' % name session=session
+            text='You are %s, of course!' % name, session=session
         )